mmistakes/minimal-mistakes/_posts/2020-01-20-going-to-alaska.md

 ## Seward and Kenai Fjords
 We love Seward!
 Plenty of activities, dining, and friendly people.
 Look out across the bay and watch glaciers spilling out of the mountains while clouds dance across the peaks.
 Unreal.

-We like to spent 2 nights there to get the most out of it.
+We like to spend 2 nights there to get the most out of it.

 Take the Major Marine Tour 8-hour tour that goes all the way into Aialik Bay.
 Across the 2 times we've been, we've seen all kinds of sea birds, bald eagles, Humpbacks, Orcas, and Fin whales.
 You'll get up close to huge tidewater glaciers and see a totally unreal landscape.
 The 4-hour version doesn't leave Resurrection Bay, and you're missing the whole show.